ghastlymirror/ghastlyastro/src/content/blog/gaming-summer-fun.md

 donate: true
 toc: true
 preview: /images/2022/cozygroove.jpg
+description: Its summer, the perfect time to relax, hang out with friends and travel around.
+Also the perfect time for games, here´s a couple of virtual summer destinations.
 ---

 It´s summer, the perfect time to relax, go to the beach, get together with friends, or maybe travel somewhere.